 Another significant development during the Gupta Period is that it was recognised as the most sacred place on earth dotted with Shiva Lingas, temples of great antiquity, bathing ghats and the Ganges.
 Banaras became the centre for the revival of Advaita and Hinduism.

 In the 7th century, Maharaja Harshavardhana of the Vardhana dynasty had established Thanesar as their capital.
 His contribution to the growth and maintenance of this city has been documented in his own records.
 Wells, houses, gardens, residential quarters for Buddhist monks, Buddhist shrines and schools also sprung up in and around this city.

-It has been described to be a bustling township with dense forest cover on three sides with the Ganga flowing on the fourth.
+It has been described as a bustling township with dense forest cover on three sides with the Ganga flowing on the fourth.
 The 8th century saw the city expanding southwards towards the Dashashwamedh Ghat road.

 Sages, saints, yogis and tapasvis made their way to this holy city and founded several hermitages.
 They would impart knowledge of the Shastras and perform rites and rituals prescribed in the Hindu scriptures for the benefit of the universe.

 The arrival of Jagadguru Adi Shankaracharya marked the revival of Advaita and uprooted Buddhism from this soil.
 The discourses of Adi Shankara were recorded assiduously by his devotees and explained in simple terms to the locals.
 Thousands wished to understand the Shastras and eagerly awaited his dissemination of the important Hindu treatises.

 Adi Shankara is credited with the religious and spiritual growth of this city that was seen till the 12th century.